-The next thing you would need to prove for a personal injury case is the carelessness that occurred resulted in your injury.
-If you have a previous injury at the time of your accident, it wouldn’t be cause for a personal injury case.
-If you were in perfect health prior to the accident, and after the accident you were riddled with injuries, those injuries would fulfill the requirement.
+A personal injury claim requires proof of carelessness caused your injury.
+For example, a pre-existing injury at the time of your accident, would not be cause for a personal injury claim unless the accident exacerbated the existing injury.
+If you were in perfect health prior to the accident but riddled with injuries after the accident, those injuries would fulfill the requirement.

 Contacting a Lawyer

 When you’re in an accident that results in injury, there is often someone responsible for what happened.
 To hold someone accountable, you will need to show that carelessness led to your injury, and damages resulted.
 Contact a personal injury lawyer for help with your case.